spmeesseman/app-publisher/README.md

 Including the [fixes #142] (or [closes #142]) tag in the footer will link the issue to the commit, auto-close the issue, remove any relevant tags from the issue, and add the "fixed" tag to the closed issue.

-    feat(jobsearch): add support for the "modify status" action
+    feat(Job Administration): add support for the "modify status" action

     The action "Modify Status" in the Search Results tabs of Job Administration is now functional.